catenax-eV/catenax-ev.github.io/docs/standards/CX-0128-DemandandCapacityManagementDataExchange/CX-0128-DemandandCapacityManagementDataExchange.md

 > *This section and all its subsections are normative*

-All participants involved in the Catena-X DCM use case MUST consent to the DCM framework agreement.
+All participants involved in the Catena-X DCM use case MUST consent to the *Data Exchange Governance* framework agreement.

 A key aspect of managing business partner relationships within Catena-X involves defining and applying policies that facilitate and protect data exchange.
 Both customers and suppliers MUST implement and uphold these policies in order to guarantee a secure and collaborative data exchange: